Survival Analysis via Ordinary Differential Equations: Introduction

-To address the aforementioned challenges, we introduce a novel Ordinary Differential Equation (ODE) framework for survival analysis.
+In this paper, we introduce a novel Ordinary Differential Equation (ODE) notion and show that it provides a unified view of aforementioned survival models and, more importantly, facilitates the development of a scalable and easy-to-implement estimation and inference procedure, which can be applied to a wide range of ODE survival models.
+We note that the proposed approach is founded upon well-established numerical solvers and sensitivity analysis tools for ODEs, and it overcomes various practical limitations of existing estimation methods when applied to different survival models for large-scale studies.

 Specifically, the proposed framework models the dynamic change of the cumulative hazard function through an ODE.
 Let $T$ be the event time and $X$ be covariates.
 Denote the conditional cumulative hazard function of $T$ given $X=x$ as $\Lambda_{x}(t)$.
 Then $\Lambda_x(t)$ is characterized by the following ODE with a fixed initial value

 where the derivative is with respect to $t$, $f(\cdot)$ and $c(\cdot)$ are functions to be specified, and $t_0$ is a predefined initial time point.
 In particular, function $c(\cdot)$ determines the probability of an event occurring after $t_0$; for instance, $\Lambda_x(0)=0$ corresponds to the case when no event occurs before time $0$.
-And function $f(\cdot)$ determines how covariates $x$ affect the hazard function at time $t$ given an individual's own cumulative hazard.
+Further, function $f(\cdot)$ determines how covariates $x$ affect the hazard function at time $t$ given an individual's own cumulative hazard.
+Thus, different specifications of the function $f(\cdot)$ lead to different ODE models.

-The proposed framework is general enough to unify many aforementioned existing survival models through different specifications of the function $f(\cdot)$.
-For example, the ODE~(\ref{general ode}) is equivalent to the Cox model when $f(\cdot)$ takes the form $\alpha(t)\exp(x^T\beta)$ for some function $\alpha(\cdot)$, and it is equivalent to the AFT model when $f(\cdot)$ takes the form $q(\Lambda_x(t))\exp(x^T\beta)$ for some function $q(\cdot)$.
-Similarly, we can obtain many more models such as the time-varying variants of the Cox model, the linear transformation model, and the additive hazards model to name a few (see Section \ref{s: examples} for details).
-Meanwhile, re-writing the existing models in the ODE form provides new interpretations for these models.
-In addition, the proposed new perspective of modeling the hazard offers an opportunity for designing more flexible model structures.